EMOD-Hub/emodpy-workflow/docs/tutorials/modify_campaign.md

 ### 6.f.
 Plot ReportHIVByAgeAndGender

-Plot prevalence in ReportHIVByAgeAndGender across ages to see how it takes a while before we see prevalence drop in the older groups:
+Next, plot prevalence in ReportHIVByAgeAndGender across ages to see how it takes a while before we see prevalence drop in the older groups.

-First, you need to download the ReportHIVByAgeAndGender to the `results/eswatini_coc` directory:
+You need to download the ReportHIVByAgeAndGender to the `results/eswatini_coc` directory:

 ```bash
 python -m emodpy_workflow.scripts.download -f output/ReportHIVByAgeAndGender.csv -r results/eswatini_coc/experiment_index.csv -p ContainerPlatform